clhenrick/web_101_lessons/day_04/web_day_04.md

 - takes an element out of the normal document flow.
 - bound by parent element or document.
 - postioned with offset properties.

+### Position Fixed
+- makes an element stick to the viewport when the user scrolls.
+- can combine with the `z-index` property to create headers and footers that don't move

+## Display
+- block
+- inline
+- inline-block